 For this test, I used my Ryobi 18v Generation 1 leaf blower and a pair of 4Ah batteries.
 Specs: Blower CBL1802, 190km/h air velocity.

-What is great that the aftermarket Ryobi clone battery is actually at its rated capacity.
-This means that they are not using low capacity cells.
+What is great is that the aftermarket Ryobi clone battery is actually at its rated capacity.
+This means that they are not using low-capacity cells.